romuloctba/romuloctba/README.md

 🎨 I also like to draw, 3d model, and 3d print

-🎵 I am a music enthusiast, very far from pro, and I learned quite a bit of music theory over the years.

 🎸 I do play a little guitar and bass guitar too, but don't have a band :(

 ---